cvl-umass/bilinear-cnn/README.md

 | Accuracy       |   87.5%  |   92.9%  |     90.6%      |

 ## Training second-order democratic aggregation
+This provides an alternative to reweighting feature importance by democratic aggregation.
+The approach can be combined with Tensor Sketch to reduce feature dimension.
+The following commands reproducing the result (84.3% accuracy) on MIT Indoor dataset without end-to-end fine-tuning using ResNet-101 reported in ECCV'18 paper:

+    python train.py --init_lr 1 --init_wd 1e-5 --optimizer sgd --exp democratic_resnet_sketch --dataset mit_indoor --pooling_method sketch_gamma_demo --model_names_list resnet --no_finetune --init_epoch 70

-The following command is used to train a model with second-order democratic pooling with VGG-D as backbone.
+The accuracy can be read off from the log file `train_init_history.txt` located in `../exp/cub/sketch_gamma_demo`.
+You can also train the model end-to-end.
+The following command is used to train the model with VGG-D as backbone.

     python train.py --lr 1e-4 --optimizer adam --exp democratic_vgg --dataset cub --batch_size 16 --pooling_method gamma_demo --model_names_list vgg